AGCoL SyMAP System Guide UA

 1. Load both sequences.

-2. For the draft, bring up the Parameters window.
+2. For the draft, bring up the project's Parameters window.
 Beside the Order against row is a drop-down of all loaded projects; select your whole genome project.

 • A sequence directory with a ".fa" FASTA file.
 Any scaffolds matching the Order against genome will be assigned the same chromosome name.
 All scaffolds aligning to an Order against chromosome will be appended together in order with 100 N's between each scaffold.
 Any extra sequences will be put in ">Chr0".